 They keep the stainless spotless

 Most homes have some stainless steel appliances, whether in the kitchen, bathroom, or laundry room.
 Often, these areas get splashed with water or marked with finger and hand prints that make the surfaces look dirty.
 “To keep mine looking brand new, I wipe all my stainless-steel surfaces and appliances daily with an oil based cleaner,” Edie says.
 “The oil will protect from water marks and repel antithetical substances, meaning that when it comes to deep-cleaning my home, my appliances need minimal attention.”
-These cleaning and organizing tricks can help you polish like a pro.
+Here’s how to clean a refrigerator (and keep it clean).

 They wipe down the bathroom sink

 Edie cleans her bathroom sink every time she uses it.
 “Cleaning the bathroom sink several times a day may sound silly, but when you start wiping it down after every use, you will instantly see what a big difference it makes,” she says.
-“Toothpaste, makeup and hard water builds up daily.”
+“Toothpaste, makeup, and hard water builds up daily.”
 Grab a damp paper towel or a cotton round and wipe down the faucet handles, the sink basin, and the top of the vanity around the sink.
 If you have time, spritz the mirror with a quick wipe of glass cleaner to erase messy-looking fingerprints.
-Check out the ways you’re cleaning your bathroom wrong.
+Next, check out these professional cleaning tips to clean like an expert.

 They sanitize heavily trafficked surfaces

 It may seem excessive to clean your remote control every day, but this little piece of technology can be one of the most forgotten germ collectors in the house.
 “With so many people handling the remote, there are no limits to how much dirt can end up on it, from chip crumbs and sticky fingers to hairs and oils from our skin,” Edie says.
 You can use a drop of dish soap on a damp cotton cloth or an antiseptic wipe.
 Housecleaning expert Diane Regalbuto, owner of Betty Likes to Clean in Philadelphia and South Jersey, also suggests wiping down other items that get a lot of use.
 “Sanitize door handles, home phones (if you have them), light switches, coffee pot, tea pot, and the refrigerator door—they are filled with bacteria,” she says.
-See how vinegar can clean your house from top to bottom.
+Professional housecleaners also know the difference between cleaning, disinfecting, and sanitizing.